pminina01/readthedocs/AsyncWrapper-target.md

 _batchSize_ - Number of log events that should be processed in a batch by the lazy writer thread.
 Integer Default: 100 (NLog 4.4.2 and newer has Default: 200)

 _fullBatchSizeWriteLimit_ - Max number of consecutive full _batchSize_ writes to perform within the same timer event.
-Integer Default: 5 (Introduced with NLog 4.4.2)
+Integer Default: 5.
+Introduced in NLog 4.4.2

 _overflowAction_ - Action to be taken when the lazy writer thread request queue count exceeds the set limit.
 Default: Discard
 Possible values:
  * Block - Block until there's more room in the queue.
  * Discard - Discard the overflowing item.
  * Grow - Grow the queue.

+_optimizeBufferReuse_ - Instead of allocating new buffers for every _batchSize_ write, then it reuse the same buffer.
+This means that the wrapped target no longer can take ownership of the buffers.
+All targets in the NLog package supports this mode.
+It is enabled by automatically if the wrapped target has enabled _optimizeBufferReuse_.
+Introduced in NLog 4.4.2

 ##Remarks